BSchoolland/Vehicle-Building-Game/README.md

 #### Version 0.3

- More satisfying damage
+ More satisfying damage (done)
  Add a piston block
  Add a mele block (done)
  Add an Armor block
  2 more Prototype Levels (done)

+#### Version 0.3.1

+ Add a Grapple block
+ Add a TNT block
+ Create more enemies
+ Create more levels

 #### Version 0.4

  Main Menu
  Level Select Improvements
+ limit which blocks can be used in which levels

+#### Version 0.4.1

+    Create world 1: the tutorial world

+#### Version 0.4.2

+    Add map painter allowing for recoloring of blocks Add Moving platforms
+    Create world 2: the forest world

+#### Version 0.4.3

+    Add sinking sand / mud block
+    Create world 3: The desert world
+    Add Ice block
+    Create world 4: The ice world
+    Add water block
+    Create world 5: The ocean world

 #### Version 0.5:

  very basic AI
  Rework levels, and add more.
- Grapple block
- TNT block

 #### Version 0.6

- Seat block, anything detached from it is destroyed limit which blocks can be used in which levels
+ Seat block, anything detached from it is destroyed